 BCC has a duty to present accounts, according to the Accounting Act § 1-2 (1) no. 9, and to undertake audits according to the Auditors Act § 2-1 (1).
 BCC’s auditor is Price Waterhouse Cooper AS in Oslo.

-BCC owns the companies BrunstadShop AS, which manufactures and sells literature, video and music associated with BCC’s purposes and BCC Event AS, which owns and rents out technical crews and audio, lighting and video equipment.
-BCC also owns two Norwegian commercial properties through separate corporations that are subject to ordinary taxation.
+BCC owns the company BCC Event AS, which owns and rents out technical crews and audio, lighting and video equipment.

-In addition, BCC has received large donations from local churches and members for many years, which are managed carefully for future use.
-The Board safeguards and implements these plans according to the organization`s objectives, which are focused on three main areas: strategy/budget/finance reports, compliance, and communication.
+BCC has received large donations from local churches and members for many years, which are managed carefully for future use.
+The Board safeguards and implements these plans according to the organization’s objectives, which are focused on three main areas: strategy/budget/finance reports, compliance, and communication.

 In 2002 BCC established the Brunstad Foundation, which administers ownership and operation of properties previously owned by the organization.
 The Brunstad Foundation manages large assets in real estate, both at Brunstad, elsewhere in Norway, and abroad.
 Several joint-stock companies have been established under the Brunstad Foundation.